Life cycle assessment (LCA) of products and services

-Life cycle assessment / LCA makes it possible for you to document and explain how your product or service influences the environment.
+An LCA makes it possible for you to document and explain how your product or service impacts the environment.

 Many important decisions within the environmental area are based on an LCA.
 For instance, decisions about how we can reduce our energy consumption and climate impact, how to handle the increasing amounts of waste from households, trade and industry in the best way possible.

 LCA therefore affects consumer decisions about which products to choose and consequently also affects your company, regardless if you design, produce or sell products for the Danish or international market.

 In an LCA, a wide range of environmental impacts are calculated in a cradle-to-grave or cradle-to-cradle perspective in accordance with acknowledged methods and standards.
 The result ensures a solid foundation for making decisions and it documents the environmental profile.

 LCA can, among other things, be applied for:

 What are the environmental consequences of choosing between different materials or solutions?

 How does your product or service affect the environment in its whole life cycle?
 By identifying the primary environmental impacts (hot spots) in the life cycle of the products, you can prioritise your environmental efforts and understand where to best implement improvement activities that achieve the greatest effect.